M-rzyh/Jayden_Benchmark/README.md

 # MORL-Generalization

-MORL-Generalization is a benchmark for evaluating the capabilities of Multi-Objective Reinforcement Learning (MORL) algorithms to generalization across environments.
+MORL-Generalization is a benchmark for evaluating the capabilities of Multi-Objective Reinforcement Learning (MORL) algorithms to generalize across environments.

 Our domains are adapted from [MO-Gymnasium](https://github.com/Farama-Foundation/mo-gymnasium) and the implementations of the baseline algorithms are adapted from [MORL-Baselines](https://github.com/LucasAlegre/morl-baselines).